Paper TLDR Project

 This project serves as intermediate indices to my memory of paper reading and notes.

-It also serves as a humble mimic to Oded’s choices.
+It also serves as a humble mimic to Oded’s choices, or my investment portfolio.

 Spartan: Efficient and general-purpose zkSNARKs without trusted setup